Kernel Data Recovery Blog

 Note: To make the changes to circular logging settings effective, perform any of two – Restart the Microsoft Exchange Information Storage Service, or Dismount and mount the databases.

 You may encounter a condition where database storage space is filling up continuously.
-Once you reach a certain threshold point of storage, there could be a failure in mounting Exchange Database.
-Now, before going to enable circular logging to free up space in your database, you must make a copy of log and database.
+Once you reach a certain threshold point of storage, there could be a failure in mounting the Exchange Database.
+Now, before you enable circular logging to free up space in your database, make a copy of log and database.
 This must be done to have a backup of the database and to replay the logs again when required.

 Can third-party tools help after Exchange data loss?

 In case of a data loss, there are many alternative solutions for Exchange Server recovery.
-Kernel for Exchange Server is one of the best solutions to repair corrupt Exchange database files (log files not required).
-EDB to PST converter can also extract data from Exchange backup files.
+Among those, Kernel for Exchange Server stands out as the best choice to repair corrupt Exchange database files, without the need of any log files.
+Additionally, EDB to PST converter can also extract data from Exchange backup files, offering another effective avenue for data retrieval.